MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-2.md

 Apparently, versions under MSBuild 15 were bound to their Visual Studio installation and the new recommended way is to pull them via NuGet packages so they're separate.

+With that in place I was able to build VS2017 C++ projects, but had no luck with C# ones.

-My GameBoy emulator project is built in C++ but uses [a Logger built in WPF]({{ '/' | absolute_url }}log-window-0/).
+My GameBoy emulator is built in C++ but uses [a Logger built in WPF]({{ '/' | absolute_url }}log-window-0/).
 Turns out, WPF uses MSBuild itself to process `.xaml` files (its UI-definition files).
-So, it tries to spawn and wait for a new MSBuild process within ours!
+That means it tries to spawn and wait for a new MSBuild process within ours!
 That results in an `Unknown build error: object reference not set to an instance of an object`.
 Yes, a null pointer exception is all of the info you have to diagnose it.
 Good.

 The fix is quite simple, however!
 Add this property to you WPF project: